whats2000/PearlCalculatorBlazor/README.md

 ### Set the FTL information

 First, you need to set FTL information.
 Go to `Settings`.
-You can also import settings by clicking 'Import Settings'.
+You can also import settings by clicking `Import Settings`.

 Here is the setting of the FTL.